SydneyLauren/city-sense/README.md

 4. Make it live!
 Create web app in which user can select the character traits that they want a city to have and see the results.

 ### Modeling
-The results of the exploratory data analysis will be used to determine which stop words and/or parts of speech will be removed from the dataset.
-The stop words and number of features will be refined until the model produces a collection of words for each city that identify its personality.
-Personality traits may include characteristics like ‘intellectual,’ ‘peaceful,’ ‘down-to-earth’, ‘spiritual,’ ‘friendly’ etc.
+The results of the exploratory data analysis were used to determine the stop words and get ideas for the types of personalities that a city can have. sklearn TfidfVectorizer was used to vecorize the documents with stop words removed as well as the personalities.
+Cosine similarity was used to find the city that best matches each personality.

 ### Evaluation
-The model will be evaluated by extracting the top features for randomly selected cities in the corpus and checking them for their relevance in describing personality.
-The evaluation and modeling will be done iteratively.
-A potential problem is that I may not arrive at a model which can successfully pull meaningful features that identify a city’s personality.
-If this is the case after many iterations, I will need to change the scope of my project to work with the data I have or abandon it altogether.
+Since this is an unsupervised learning model on text data, there is not a mathematical way to assess the validity of the model.
+I evaluated my model by creating a survey of the subset of the cities represented in my corpus, and collected results from people who have experienced those cities.

 ### Deployment
-The project will be deployed as a web app in which the user can input city and find out about the atmosphere there or input conditions (‘relaxing’, ‘vibrant’, ‘friendly’ etc) and get a list of cities that meet their criteria.
+The model is deployed as a web app at sydney.center.